-In particular, what we know is that the majority, if not all, of the YP who attend our school have had long histories of struggles in their previous schools they were attending and on most occasions they have had to experience a lot of transitions and change of school environments before they arrived with us.
+In particular, what we know is that the majority, if not all, of the CYP who attend our school have had long histories of struggles in their previous schools they were attending and on most occasions, they have had to experience a lot of transitions and change of school environments before they arrived with us.
 This has inevitably meant that belonging to a group, which is one of our innate needs, is something that they have had to fight hard for, therefore their need to belong might be intensified or it might work the opposite way, in cases they prefer to not risk worrying about friendships and fitting in.
 Socialising and feeling that we belong are positive predictors for people's mental health, however, as a school we do not hold responsibility or have control over what is being posted and promoted outside of our setting, which could impact on a student's wellbeing in either a positive or a negative way.
-Having open and honest communication with your YP regarding their social media use as well as some parental involvement is encouraged in order to support YP to develop digital literacy, for example: 1) to set and stick to goals for social media use (i.e. content creation, connection with peers), 2) to curate content and control settings, and 3) to be aware of scams, possible predators, as well as timedrains.
+Having open and honest communication with your CYP regarding their social media use as well as some parental involvement is encouraged in order to support CYP to develop digital literacy, for example: 1) to set and stick to goals for social media use (i.e. content creation, connection with peers), 2) to curate content and control settings, and 3) to be aware of scams, possible predators, as well as time-drains.
 You might find it helpful reading the following webpage, which includes useful information and relevant guidance for parents:

-Teaching Kids to Be Smart About Social Media (for Parents) - Nemours KidsHealth
+Teaching Kids to Be Smart About Social Media (for Parents) - Nemours KidsHealth learning@rivervalleystudent.co.uk to confirm you (the young person) and your caregivers have read, understood and adhere to the handbook.

 Thank you for taking the time to read our handbook.
 We hope it has been of benefit to you.
-The final step (along with shopping for stationery and outdoor clothing) is to email learning@rivervalleystudent.co.uk to confirm you (the young person) and your caregivers have read, understood and adhere to the handbook.
+The final step (along with shopping for stationery and outdoor clothing) is to email